-Before you begin your application, you need to know, does Home Depot drug test?
+Before you begin your application, you might be asking; Does Home Depot drug test?

 If you’re looking for fast-paced work in a friendly environment, then a job at your local Home Depot store could fit the bill.